Candle Making Tips & Tricks with Suki Home

 -

-Pour the wax into the mold.
-Once the wax is melted and fragranced, it's time to pour it into the mold.
+Pour the Wax into the Mould.
+Once the wax is melted and scented, it's time to pour it into the mould or candle jar.
 Pour the wax slowly and evenly to avoid creating air bubbles.

-Allow the candle to cool and set.
-Once the candle is in the mold and the wick is in place, allow it to cool and set completely.
+- Allow the Candle to Cool and Set.
+Once the candle is in the mould and the wick is in place, allow it to cool and set completely.
 This can take several hours or even a full day, depending on the size and type of candle you are making.

-Remove the candle from the mold.
-Once the candle is fully set, gently remove it from the mold.
-If you are using a silicone mold, this should be easy.
-If you are using a metal or plastic mold, you may need to use a knife or other tool to gently pry the candle out.
+- Removing the Candle from the Candle Mould.
+Once the candle is fully set, gently remove it from the mould.
+If you are using a silicone mould, this should be easy.
+If you are using a metal or plastic mould, you may need to use a knife or other tool to gently pry the candle out.

-Trim the wick.
-Once the candle is out of the mold, trim the wick to a length of about 1/4 inch.
+- Trim the Wick.
+Once the candle is out of the mould, trim the wick to a length of about 1/4 inch.
 This will help the candle burn more evenly and prevent the flame from getting too large.